 Turk followed the jury’s recommendation and imposed the sentence.
 Keepers pleaded guilty to concealment of a dead body in August.
 Turk added five years in prison for the concealment charge, but the term will be suspended after Keepers serves 40 years in prison.

 In addition, Keepers is also required to be supervised by a probation officer for 10 years after she serves her prison sentence and cannot have any contact with Lovell’s family.

-David Eisenhauer is currently incarcerated at the Red Onion State Prison which is a super max facility
+David Eisenhauer is currently incarcerated at Red Onion State Prison

 - David Eisenhauer Release Date

-David Eisenhauer is currently scheduled for release in 2068
+David Eisenhauer is not eligible for release until 2068